 - (a) Replacement of a single-family detached dwelling.
 The proposed front door threshold elevation for any new single-family detached dwelling shall not be more than two (2) feet higher than the front door threshold elevation of the residential structure that existed on the lot prior to demolition.
 If no such dwelling existed on the same lot, then the proposed front door threshold elevation for any new single-family detached residence on the lot shall not be more than two (2) feet higher than the average elevation of the existing natural grade at the front building line.
 If the new construction would require alteration or eradication of the original threshold, then the original elevation shall be measured and certified by a licensed surveyor or engineer. - (b) Sewer Conditions.
-If the existing residence or lot is not connected to county sewer and if the applicant for a building permit establishes to the satisfaction of the planning director that the proposed residence is unable to be connected to county sewer within the allowable front door threshold height, then the planning director or designee may, upon the recommendation of the Public Works Director director or designee, grant a maximum three (3) feet increase in threshold height above the threshold elevation allowed by Section 4-64(a) above allowing for gravity flow into the existing sewer tap. - (c) Topographical conditions.
+If the existing residence or lot is not connected to county sewer and if the applicant for a building permit establishes to the satisfaction of the planning director that the proposed residence is unable to be connected to county sewer within the allowable front door threshold height, then the Community Development Director or designee may, upon the recommendation of the Public Works Director or designee, grant a maximum three (3) feet increase in threshold height above the threshold elevation allowed by Section 4-64(a) above allowing for gravity flow into the existing sewer tap.
+In addition to the materials otherwise required for a variance, sewer line elevations shall be submitted by the applicant. - (c) Topographical conditions.
 If exceptional topographical restrictions exist on the subject lot in context with the adjoining properties that were not created by the owner or applicant, then the planning director or designee may grant a maximum three (3) feet increase in threshold height above the threshold elevation allowed by Section 4-64(a).
 The applicant shall provide a site plan, including topography, certified by an engineer or landscape architect.

 - (d) Threshold Averaging.
 The proposed front door threshold elevation for new single family detached dwellings may exceed the threshold elevation allowed by Section 4-64(a) if the applicant for a building permit establishes that the elevation of the front door threshold of the proposed residential structure does not exceed the average elevation of the front door thresholds of the residential structures on both lots immediately adjacent to the subject lot.
 When using threshold averaging, the height of the new residence shall not exceed thirty-five (35) feet measured as the vertical distance from the front door threshold of the proposed residential structure to the highest point of the roof of the structure.
-In order to threshold average, certification of the threshold elevation shall be provided by a licensed surveyor or engineer to the planning director or designee. - (e) Any replacement of a single-family detached dwelling shall submit building plans for review and approval prior to issuance of a building permit.
+In order to threshold average, certification of the threshold elevation shall be provided by a licensed surveyor or engineer to the planning director or designee. - (e) Building plans for a single-family detached dwelling shall submit building plans for review and approval prior to issuance of a building permit.
 Plans shall contain all information necessary to determine compliance with building code and city code.